codewithheeren/Java/Day 5 [OOPS]/Reference Notes - Java Day 5.md

 - Declaration of an inner interface occurs in the body of another interface or class.
 - If declared in another class, it must be `static` but can have any access modifier.
 - If declared in another interface, it must be `static` and `public`.

+---
+## 5.Assignment

+**Task 1:** Using instanceof for Type Validation
+Create a method validateShape() that takes an object.
+Use the instanceof operator to check if the object is of type Circle or Rectangle and print the respective shape details.

+**Task 2:** Demonstrate Shallow and Deep Cloning
+Implement a Student class with a Course object as a property.
+Perform shallow and deep cloning of a Student object and show how changes in the Course object affect (or don’t affect) the cloned objects.

+**Task 3:** Calculate Area Using Anonymous Class
+Write a program where a method calculateArea(Shape shape) accepts an anonymous class implementation of a Shape interface.
+The Shape interface has a method double area().
+Use the anonymous class to pass the implementation of area() for calculating the area of a circle or a rectangle.